WillDenby/py404/README.md

 # py404

 py404 is a CLI tool for finding deadlinks on a website.
-It checks for 404s on all kinds of links: hrefs, imgs, scripts in <head>, etc. It was a fun way to learn some asyncio.
+It was a fun way to learn some asyncio.

 ## Installation